iamkdraj/iamkdraj.github.io/content/Exams/PYQs/Literary Terms PYQs.md

 ---
-title: Category
+title: Category 2 An Acquaintance with Literary Forms Figures of Speech
 ---

-## Category 2: An Acquaintance with Literary Forms & Figures of Speech

 ### I. Literary Forms